frictionlessdata/frictionless-prototype-py/docs/introductory-guide.md

 > Currently, the pipeline capabilities are under construction.
 It's already possible to run `dataflows` spec as a pipeline, and more is coming but, for now, we will use Python programming for data cleaning.

-We will use metadata to fix all the types of problems automatically.
+We will use metadata to fix all the data type problems automatically.
 The only two things we need to handle manually:
 - France's population
 - Germany's neighborhood